Descanonge/filefinder/docs/source/usage.rst

    forward slash ``/``, even on Windows where a backslash would normally be used.
 It will be replaced by the correct character when necessary.

-   We do this because the backslash has special meanings in regular expressions, and it is difficult to disambiguate the two.
+   We do this because the backslash has a special meaning in regular expressions, and it is difficult to disambiguate the two.

 The scanning process is as follows.
 The Finder first generates a regular expression based on the pattern and the fixed values.
 This expression is meant